-- CEO and Public Company Management, Corporate Governance, Global Business, Finance, Accounting and Capital Markets, and Strategy and M&A Experience developed during his various executive roles, more specifically during his years at Goldman Sachs, where he engaged in public and private financing and advised M&A transactions for publicly traded and privately owned companies, and further advanced through his founding and leadership of Granite Broadcasting - Human Capital Management and Information Security Experience gained while serving as the COO of the Corporate Finance Department of the Investment Banking Division of Goldman Sachs where he was responsible for the management of the department including building the operational infrastructure-information technology ("IT"), document production, training and recruiting-while the department of over 150 investment banking professionals was experiencing significant staffing growth in response to a dramatic increase in the volume of transactions they were handling - · Mr. Cornwell also brings Healthcare Industry and Legal and Regulatory Oversight Experience to the Board
+- CEO and Public Company Management, Corporate Governance, Global Business, Finance, Accounting and Capital Markets, and Strategy and M&A Experience developed during his various executive roles, more specifically during his years at Goldman Sachs, where he engaged in public and private financing and advised M&A transactions for publicly traded and privately owned companies, and further advanced through his founding and leadership of Granite Broadcasting - Human Capital Management and Information Security Experience gained while serving as the COO of the Corporate Finance Department of the Investment Banking Division of Goldman Sachs where he was responsible for the management of the department including building the operational infrastructure-IT, document production, training and recruiting-while the department of over 150 investment banking professionals was experiencing significant staffing growth in response to a dramatic increase in the volume of transactions they were handling - Mr. Cornwell also brings Healthcare Industry and Legal and Regulatory Oversight Experience to the Board

-- · American International Group, Inc. (NYSE: AIG) (2011 2024), Director and most recently member of the Audit and Nominating and Corporate Governance Committees - Natura & Co Holding S.A.
-(NYSE: NTCO) (2020 2023), Director and most recently member of the Corporate Governance Committee - Avon Products, Inc. (2002 2020 when acquired by Natura), Director - · Pfizer (NYSE: PFE) (1997 the closing of the Combination in 2020), Director and most recently Chair of the Regulatory and Compliance Committee and member of the Governance and Sustainability Committee
+American International Group, Inc. (NYSE: AIG) (since 2011), Director and member of the Audit and Nominating and Corporate Governance Committees

-- · Board of Trustees, Big Brothers Big Sisters of New York City - · Vice Chairman of the Board of Directors, Blue Meridian Partners, a partnership of philanthropists that invests in strategies to impact social problems confronting young people and families in poverty - · Advisory, Orca Biosystems, Inc., a private biotechnology company developing high-precision cell therapies for the treatment of cancer and autoimmune diseases
+- Natura & Co Holding S.A.
+(NYSE: NTCO) (2020 2023), Director and most recently member of the Corporate Governance Committee - Avon Products, Inc. (2002 2020 when acquired by Natura), Director - Pfizer Inc. (NYSE: PFE) (1997 the closing of the Combination in 2020), Director and most recently Chair of the Regulatory and Compliance Committee and member of the Governance and Sustainability Committee

-The Board, on the recommendation of the Governance and Sustainability Committee, has, in accordance with its Corporate Governance Principles, approved a waiver to the mandatory retirement age for Directors for Mr. Cornwell and determined that such waiver was in the best interests of the Company because of his continued extensive contributions to the Board and his knowledge and familiarity with the legacy Upjohn Business.
+- Board of Trustees, Big Brothers Big Sisters of New York City - Vice Chairman of the Board of Directors, Blue Meridian Partners, a partnership of philanthropists that invests in strategies to impact social problems confronting young people and families in poverty - The Board, on the recommendation of the Governance and Sustainability Committee, has, in accordance with its Corporate Governance Principles, approved a waiver to the mandatory retirement age for Directors for Mr. Cornwell and determined that such waiver was in the best interests of the Company because of his continued extensive contributions to the Board and his knowledge and familiarity with the legacy Upjohn Business.